- Dates – Grand Final: Thursday, 24 May 1956 – 21:00 CET

 - Multicamera Director: Franco Marazzi

-- Host Broadcaster: Radiotelevisione svizzera di lingua italiana (RTSI) Swiss Broadcasting Corporation (SRG SSR)
+- Host Broadcaster: Radiotelevisione svizzera di lingua italiana (RSI) – Swiss Broadcasting Corporation (SRG SSR)

 - Interval Act: Les Joyeux Rossignols & Les Trois Ménestrels

-- Participants – Number of entries: 14 (7 countries performed 2 songs each)
+- Participants – Number of entries: 14 (Seven countries represented by two songs each)

 - Debuting countries: All [🇧🇪 Belgium (1ª), 🇫🇷 France (1ª), 🇩🇪 Germany (1ª), 🇮🇹 Italy (1ª), 🇱🇺 Luxembourg (1ª), 🇳🇱 The Netherlands (1ª), 🇨🇭Switzerland (1ª)]